Rajpratik71/sheepdog-wiki/Discard-support.md

 ## Enable discard for the VM

-Requirements: QEMU version >= 1.5, Kernel version of Guest: vanilla kernel >= 3.4 or RHEL-based kernel >= 6.3, Sheepdog latest from git repo
+Requirements: QEMU version >= 1.5, Kernel version of Guest: vanilla kernel >= 3.4 or RHEL-based kernel >= 6.3, Sheepdog latest from git repo.

 For QEMU device, all kinds of IDE and scsi (include virtio-scsi) support discard operation, note virtio-blk isn't supported.
 Discard support is off as default.
 You need to explicitly enable it at start-up command.
 For e.g,

 <pre>